Little Boy: Assembly details

 Inside the weapon, the uranium-235 material was divided into two parts, following the gun principle: the "projectile" and the "target".
 The projectile was a hollow cylinder with 60% of the total mass (38.5 kg).
 It consisted of a stack of nine uranium rings, each 6.25 in in diameter with a 4 in bore in the center, and a total length of 7 in, pressed together into the front end of a thin-walled projectile 16.25 in long.
 Filling in the remainder of the space behind these rings in the projectile was a tungsten carbide disc with a steel back.
 At ignition, the projectile slug was pushed 42 in along the 72 in, 6.5 in smooth-bore gun barrel.
-The slug "insert" was a 4-inch cylinder, 7 inches in length with a 1 in axial hole.
+The slug "insert" was a 4 in cylinder, 7 in in length with a 1 in axial hole.
 The slug comprised 40% of the total fissile mass (25.6 kg).
-The insert was a stack of six washer-like uranium discs, somewhat thicker than the projectile rings, that were slid over a 1-inch rod.
+The insert was a stack of six washer-like uranium discs, somewhat thicker than the projectile rings, that were slid over a 1 in rod.
 This rod then extended forward through the tungsten carbide plug, impact-absorbing anvil, and nose plug backstop, eventually protruding out of the front of the bomb casing.
 This entire target assembly was secured at both ends with locknuts.

 When the hollow-front projectile reached the target and slid over the target insert, the assembled super-critical mass of uranium would be completely surrounded by a tamper and neutron reflector of tungsten carbide and steel, both materials having a combined mass of 2300 kg.
 Neutron initiators inside the assembly were activated by the impact of the projectile into the target.